 A joiner was contracted to install all the joinery in 26 of the flats in a housing development.
 When the cold water system was tested the piping was found to have been punctured, which caused extensive water damage to some of the flats.

 Although not completely aware that he had caused the damage himself, he found himself liable for the damage and had to claim on his insurance for covering the cost of the repair work and his own related costs, amounting to £35,000.

-The sprinkler maintenance company had insurance to a limit of £5m, which more than covered them for the resulting claims of around £25,000.
+The sprinkler maintenance company had insurance to a limit of £5 million, which more than covered them for the resulting claims of around £25,000.